m-daniela/chat-app/Notes/work.md

 OTR uses ephemeral key exchanges to offer perfect forward secrecy and this is achieved by a new Diffie-Hellman key exchange for each message.
 This property assures the user that, if the private keys are compromised, the previous messages cannot be decrypted by an adversary.
 The static public keys then take the role of authenticating the users.

-The second version, in 2014, added new improvements to the ratcheting algorithm by using the SCIMP's way of obtaining the message key by hashing the last message, therefore obtaining chains of keys.
-[6] It was initially called Axolotl Ratchet [7], but it was later renamed to Double Ratchet algorithm.
+The second version, in 2014, added new improvements to the ratcheting algorithm by using the SCIMP's way of obtaining the message key by hashing the last message, therefore obtaining chains of keys and using up to 10 different types.
+[6], [12] It was initially called Axolotl Ratchet [7], but it was later renamed to Double Ratchet algorithm.

 A third version rolled out in 2016 and they renamed the application to Signal [8].
 In the same year, the interest of using end-to-end encrypted applications increased after Whatsapp announced that they are now supporting the Signal protocol.
 [9?][10]

+Group messaging uses pairwise messaging by sending the encrypted message to each member.
+[13]

+---

 - combines
   - double ratchet algo